 AKELA: We have among us several boys who have grown tall in body and strong in character.
 They have learned well the ways of the pack, but now they yearn to run with other boys who are also between their childhood and manhood.
 They have been with the pack for many moons, and have been a source of pride for us all.
 But now it is now the season when they must leave us.

 SCOUTMASTER: We understand.
 Bring them to the bridge between us.

 (If you have recorded music, start it now.)

 (Akela now leads the cubs, one at a time, to the center of the bridge between Cub Scouts and Boy Scouts.
 The boy is stopped at the center of the bridge, and Akela then removes the Cub's Webelos bandanna and any other Cub Scout insignias.
 The Scouts of the patrol that the Cub will be joining then place a Boy Scout bandanna on the boy and lead him to their group.)

 AKELA: Although these boys are no longer with our pack, we still call on the Great Akela of all Cub Scouts and Boy Scouts to always guide their way.
 We ask that the Great Akela watch over them as they learn to soar with the Eagles.
 And, in the fullness of time, after the great wheel of life has turned full circle, when the season again comes to the time to gather

 in, and the moon is full, we pray that these boys will return, tall and proud and strong, and present their own man cubs to be accepted into the pack.
-But until then, let us send them on their way with a last wolf howl.
-(Akela leads pack in wolf howl.)
+But until then, let us send them on their way with the last wolf howl.
+(Akela leads the pack in wolf howl.)